pudly/schmopera-hugo/content/articles/talking-with-singers-gerald-finely.md

 Iago, with his intelligent and remorseless malice, is a role that sits confidently at the top of most baritones' wish-lists.
 Finley is no exception, yet he had to prove his fitness for it.

-Perhaps it comes as a surprise for his fans that Finley - a Grammy Award-winning artist, Commander of the Order of the British Empire, and definitive creator of roles like J. Robert Oppenheimer in _Doctor Atomic_ - would not have an standing invitation into the world of Italian lyric baritone repertoire.
+Perhaps it comes as a surprise for his fans that Finley - a Grammy Award-winning artist, Commander of the Order of the British Empire, and creator of roles like J. Robert Oppenheimer in _Doctor Atomic_ and Howard K. Stern in _Anna Nicole_ - would not have an standing invitation into the world of Italian lyric baritone repertoire.

-"I've had to get into the what I call the villainous repertoire a little bit by insistence," says Finley of his more recent work in roles like Iago and Scarpia.
+"I've had to get into the what I call the villainous repertoire a little bit by insistence," says Finley of his work in roles like Iago and Scarpia.
 "My career is incredibly varied, and you wouldn't necessarily say an Italian lyric baritone would be singing Schubert songs."

+Perhaps not - but it's easy to argue that they should.
+Until recently, Finley's career has been arguably light on Verdi; rather, he is known for his

 * pigeon holing voices, creating an aesthetic separation between opera and recital/recording work
 * legato, sound that a carries